Synopsis from NoBrow Press:

 Hear the tale of the very first Brownstone and his quest for the golden rope as we travel back to the land of the Vikings.
 A place filled with magical objects, powerful gods and legendary beasts to be conquered!

 About: The Brownstone’s Mythical Collection: Arthur and the Golden Rope is a children’s picture book written and illustrated by Joe Todd-Stanton.
 It was published on 2/14/17 by Flying Eye Books, a children’s imprint of NoBrow Press, hardcover, 56 pages.
 The genres are picture books, fairytales, and fiction.
 This book is intended for readers ages 5 to 9.
+The second book to this Brownstone’s Mythical Collection is called Marcy and the Riddle of the Sphinx.
 According to the publisher’s website, “Nobrow burst into existence in late 2008 as the joint creative endeavour of two friends and ex-St Martin’s alumni: Sam Arthur and Alex Spiro.”
 They “sought to bring new stories to life, as well as to revive well-worn yarns for new generations of people.”
 They also “speak with boldness because we are proud: of our team, our collaborators and our fans.”
 Please see below for more information about the publisher and the author.

 My Experience: I started reading Arthur and the Golden Rope from The Brownstone’s Mythical Collection for my 5 year old son as a bedtime story on 5/30/17 and we finished it that same night.
 We read it again on 6/11/17.
 This book is fantastic!
 I love how Arthur doesn’t meet the general description of a hero: popular, big, strong, & handsome, but quite the opposite because the townsfolk deemed him a meddler with big wide rimmed eyeglasses and small.
 I love his curiosity and his interests to explore.
 Arthur collects many unusual things from his adventures in the forest and it piques my son’s interests greatly because he’s also a collector (little sticks that ends up in my washing machines).